idsla/Scarlet-PETs/swift-pets-dev/centralized_solution/README.md

 ## Features Computed

 - **Sender Bank Hourly Frequency**: how many transactions sender bank makes in each hour, indexed as 0 - 23
-- **Receiver Bank Hourly Frequency**: how many transactions recevier bank makes in each hour, indexed as 0 - 23
+- **Receiver Bank Hourly Frequency**: how many transactions receiver bank makes in each hour, indexed as 0 - 23
 - **Sender Currency Frequency:** how often a currency is used in transactions by a sender bank to send funds
 - **Receiver Currency Frequency:** how often a currency is used in transactions for a receiver bank to receive funds
 - **Sender Currency Average Amount:** Average amount (per currency) per transaction by a sender bank